angrykoala/yerbamate/README.md

 ## Installation
 To install yerbamate, simply execute `npm install --save-dev yerbamate` in your node project.

+> **WARNING:** Some features are limited on node 4 and before.
+It is recommended to use node 5 or higher

 ## Usage
 With _yerbamate_ you can easily test commands from your favorite Javascript testing framework simply importing it with `require('yerbamate')` and calling `yerbamate.run`.